joeldodson/braille/docs/hableone.md

  You can check the braille key/dot settings by pressing the 1 key in a text editing field.
  If you get an 'a', the dots/keys are in standard configuration.
  If you don't get an 'a', they are probably swapped.
+ Try pressing the 3 key.
+ If that results in an 'a', cells are swapped.